-While in past it was considered much smarter to own a house rather than renting the property, the new generation differs in this trend.
+While in past it was considered much smarter to own a house rather than rent the property, the new generation differs in this trend.
 Now a day’s young people believe more in experiencing life than securing it.
 Thus this generation is spending more on traveling than on settling down.
-This lead to rising in renting of property trends.
+This led to rising in renting of property trends.
 More people renting the property than buying or constructing it has caused a demand and supply imbalance thus an increase in rents of bigger cities.
 This makes renting a house or apartment as competitive as applying for a job.
 In such difficult situations, we are here to guide you towards pointers you should give attention to.

 List down your needs

 It’s better to write down things that are your priority for the house or apartment you will be looking to rent.
 The kind of area you would like, how far from work you are willing to live, the size of the house, and the number of rooms you will need.
 What kind of things you can compromise on?
 Think all those things thoroughly and list them down.
 This will make the decision process much easier.
 For example one of my friends had hip surgery and didn’t want to walk up the staircase so she had specifically point that out to a real estate consultant. you can find thousand of properties at the online property portals!

 Set your pocket straight